Drew Harris: Vote of no confidence in Garda Commissioner passes

 Instead, he insisted his performance would be measured on his record on solving and preventing crime.

-"I'm not a politician, I'm a commissioner leading a police service," he told Irish broadcaster RTÉ in August.
+"I'm not a politician, I'm a commissioner leading a police service," he told Irish broadcaster RTÉ in August., external

 The GRA was formed in 1978 and this is the first time that it has held a vote of no confidence in a garda commissioner.